 Clinical Psychology Internship

 Welcome to the website for the Clinical Psychology Internship at the Children’s Hospital of Michigan.
 We provide specialty training in both pediatric psychology and pediatric neuropsychology.
 We are excited that you are considering applying to our internship!
 Pediatric psychology and pediatric neuropsychology are growing, vibrant specialties with a number of innovative opportunities for you to work in integrated health care systems, children’s hospitals, medical schools, community clinics, physician specialty groups, and private practices.
 Our alumni are employed in all of these settings.
-In recent years most of our graduates have attended Pediatric Psychology or Neuropsychology Postdoctoral Fellowships, many at prestigious hospitals throughout the country.
+In recent years most of our graduates have attended Pediatric Psychology or Neuropsychology Postdoctoral Fellowships, many at academic medical centers throughout the country.
 The Children’s Hospital of Michigan has a long history of training psychology students, and our internship has been continuously accredited by the American Psychological Association since 1988.

 The goal of our full time Internship is to prepare you for entry level practice in the field of pediatric psychology or neuropsychology, and/or for advanced post-doctoral fellowship training in these areas.
 The mission of the Children’s Hospital of Michigan is to improve the health and well-being of all children and their communities by advancing the science and practice of pediatric healthcare and through advocacy efforts.
 As you learn and work with our patients under our supervision, you contribute to improving their well-being, furthering the mission of the Children’s Hospital of Michigan.
 You also advance the science of psychology by learning and using the latest evidence-based assessment and intervention techniques.